Four-player chess: History

-The Taḥqīq mā li-l-hind min maqūlah maqbūlah fī al-ʿaql aw mardhūlah of al-Bīrūnī (973–1048), an encyclopaedia of Indian culture, contains a description of four-handed chess played with dice, which al-Bīrūnī claims was unknown among the Arabs of his time.
-Originally a four-sided rectangular die, later a six-sided cubic die, was rolled to determine which type of piece (king, bishop, knight, rook, pawn) was to be moved on a given turn.
-This version may have been played down to the 15th century.
-A version of the game without dice was still played in India in 1900, according to a contemporary article in the British Chess Magazine.
+The Taḥqīq mā li-l-hind min maqūlah maqbūlah fī al-ʿaql aw mardhūlah (c.
+1030) of al-Biruni, an encyclopedia of Indian culture, contains a description of chaturaji, a four-player chess-like game played with dice, which al-Biruni claims was unknown among the Arabs of his time.
+Either a four-sided rectangular die or a six-sided cubic die was rolled to determine which type of piece (king, elephant, horse, boat, pawn) was to be moved on a given turn.
+This game had unusual longevity by chess variant standards, as it was still played in its original form in the 15th century, and a version of the game without dice was still played in India in 1900, according to a contemporary article in the British Chess Magazine.
+While chaturaji never spread outside of India, possibly due to Islamic laws against gambling, a (likely coincidentally) similar game known as Four Seasons Chess was played in 13th-century Spain which was notable enough to be included in Libro de los Juegos.

-The earliest known mention of a Western four-player chess game is a pamphlet from Dessau, Germany, in 1784.
-Four-handed Chess, as it was called, grew in popularity throughout the 19th century, with variations of the game appearing in Germany, Britain, Russia, and the United States, among others.
-Many different pamphlets sprang up, with minor rule changes, such as where the king and queen were, or how to deal with pawns that ran into each other.
+The earliest known mention of four-player chess in its modern form is a pamphlet from Dessau, Germany, in 1784.
+William Coxe also wrote that same year that a four-player chess game, possibly fortress chess, was played in Russia at the time.
+It is possible that one of these games inspired the other, and likely that one or both of them were inspired by Filippo Marinelli's three-player chess game invented in Italy in 1722.
+Four-handed Chess, as it was called, grew in popularity throughout the 19th century, with variations of the game appearing in Germany, Britain and the United States, among others.
+Many different pamphlets sprang up with minor rule changes, such as where the king and queen were, or how to deal with pawns that ran into each other.
+Cox–Forbes theory, a popular theory among chess historians at the time that was developed during the century by Hiram Cox and Duncan Forbes, proposed that chaturaji was approximately 5000 years old and was the predecessor to modern chess.
+However, this theory was refuted in the latter half of the century by Antonius van der Linde and Albrecht Weber, and is now rejected by all serious chess historians.